mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

 The 15% allocated to Ecosystem Development is used for:

-- Grants for developers building on SuperNova
+- Grants for developers building on Supernova
 - Hackathons and educational initiatives
 - Integration partnerships with other protocols
 - Marketing and awareness campaigns